hmalcha/VisualLie/README.md

 The package is then called with one optional argument from the command line.
 The argument is the height up to which the root system will be constructed.
-If no argument is given the calculation defaults to a height of 76.
+If no argument is given, the calculation defaults to a height of 76.

-Upon executing the rootsystem package the root system is automatically constructed up to the given height and stored as a csv file in the data/ folder.
+Upon executing the **rootsystem** package, the root system is automatically constructed up to the given height and stored as a CSV file in the data/ folder.
 The first three numbers in each row are the root vector and the last number is the multiplicity of that root.